iai-group/nordlys/doc/source/installation.rst

 Data are a crucial component of Nordlys.
 While most of the functionality is agnostic of the underlying knowledge base, there is built-in support for working with specific data sources.
 This primarily means DBpedia, with associated resources from Freebase.

 Note that you may need only a certain subset of the data, depending on the required functionality.
-See :ref:`data` for a detailed description.
+See :ref:`data_components` for a detailed description.

 The figure below shows an overview of data sources and their dependencies.